michael-yin/scrapy_guru/readme.rst

 Get started
 ------------------------

-First, you should take a view of the workflow figure of this project to know how this project work and read `basic concepts <http://scrapy-guru.readthedocs.io/en/latest/#basic-concepts>`_ in doc.
+First, you should take a view of the workflow figure of this project to know how this project works and read `basic concepts <http://scrapy-guru.readthedocs.io/en/latest/#basic-concepts>`_ in doc.

-Secondly user will choose one task in online doc of project and get started, it is recommended to solve the task in doc order considering the learning curve.
+Secondly, user will choose one task in online doc of project and get started, it is recommended to solve the task in doc order considering the learning curve.
 User should create spider as doc asked and run the spider to get the data as expected.
-There is a sample spider callled ``basic_extract`` in the project, just follow it to create new one and troubleshoot If user can not make the spider to work, you can also check the working spider code in the solution repo which I will push later.
+There is a sample spider callled ``basic_extract`` in the project, just follow it to create a new one and troubleshoot.
+If user can not make the spider work, you can also check the working spider code in the solution repo which I will push later.

-Thirdly user can get some advaned advise or tips in `advanced topic <http://scrapy-guru.readthedocs.io/en/latest/#advanced-topic>`_ , you can learn how to enhance your browser to make it more helpful in spider development or other stuff.
+Thirdly, user can get some advanced advise or tips in `advanced topic <http://scrapy-guru.readthedocs.io/en/latest/#advanced-topic>`_ , you can learn how to enhance your browser to make it more helpful in spider development and other stuff.

 --------------------
 Workflow